RuiAreiasMAT/mat.tap.query.api/docs/Authorization.md

 <img src="Authorization1.png" alt="drawing" width="80%"/>

-Following image shows an example of this type of request for the Identity Server using InfluxDb as storage:
+Following image shows an example of this type of request for Identity Server using InfluxDb as storage:

 <img src="AuthorizationInflux.png" alt="drawing" width="80%"/>